Team USA's biggest Winter Olympic team nabs few medals (so far)

 But several US star athletes have slipped, skidded or fallen down the ranks, failing to medal in events where they were expected to win hardware.

-As of Sunday night -- more than halfway through these Olympics -- the United States had earned 10 medals.
+Team USA sent a record 244 winter Olympians to this year's Games.
+As of Sunday night -- more than halfway through these Olympics -- the US had earned 10 medals.

 At this rate, Team USA is on track to fall far short of its 2014 Olympics haul of 28 medals and could have its lowest Winter Olympics medal count in two decades.

 "I don't think it's so much about these athletes 'choking' as it is athletes from other countries just getting better," sports psychologist Dr. Eric Margenau said.